eea/gemet/docs/overview/source/views.rst

 * **AlphabeticView**
     Extends the PaginatorView and presents a list of concepts in alphabetic order.

+* **DefinitionsView**
+    Presents all the term definitions available on the GEMET.

+* **GemetGroupsView**
+    Presents all the supergroups, groups and themes available on the GEMET.

 Detail View - displays the details of a single entry from the database
 ----------------------------------------------------------------------